How to Generate Lease Agreement PDFs from Airtable Data

 How to Map Airtable Fields to Your Lease Template

-In TypeFlow's mapping interface, connect each template variable to an Airtable field:
+In TypeFlow's mapping interface, connect each template variable to the right Airtable field:

 Tips for accurate mapping:

-• Use the search bar to find fields quickly
+• Search: Use the search bar to find fields quickly

-• For linked records, click "Configure Linked Fields" to access nested data
+• Linked records: Click "Configure Linked Fields" to access nested data

-• Date fields automatically format based on your template
+• Dates: Date fields format based on your template

 How to Automate Lease PDF Generation in Airtable